Display options for Guided Tours - Tour Setup

 Advanced options for Guided Tours - Tour Setup

 - Delay Presentation: You can delay your guided tour presentation by 'x' seconds if you select this option (this option would be very useful if the load time of your web-app is slower than usual on certain URLs.
 Enabling this option and setting the tour to start after 6 seconds would make sure the tour would only start after your page load is wholly completed)

 - Show More Than Once: If you would like to display this tour to your users more than one time, please enable this option, and select the number from the scrollbar below (you can also configure the time interval between the presentation of the tours).
-Please be advised that your campaign will not be presented again if you have fully completed the tour (i.e. if your user has clicked on an "End" type button on the last step of a tour).
+Please be advised that your engagement will not be presented again if you have fully completed the tour (i.e. if your user has clicked on an "End" type button on the last step of a tour).
 The tour would only be presented again if your user has a status of "Presented" or "Dismissed" as the Action Taken.

 Advanced options for Guided Tours - Tour Steps

 - Partial Visibility: This option would be best useful if your tour step is attached to a UI element that is not completely visible in UI on the initial page load of your web-application (for example, a UI element that is present on a pop up window)

 - Pin to Window: If you would like the guided tour step to stay in it's position even when you are performing several actions on a specific page of your app, this option would be best useful